-The computed T-values for all runs are greater than the critical T-values at the 95% confidence level.
-The null hypothesis is accepted and reinforces the results of the t-test that there is no significant difference between results obtained from the control (manual) and test (proposed) methods.
+527 The computed T-values for all runs are greater than the critical T-values at the 95% confidence level.
+The null hypothesis is accepted and reinforces the results of the t-test that 528 there is no significant difference between results obtained from the control (manual) and test 529 530 (proposed) methods.

-5. CONCLUSIONS AND RECOMMENDATIONS
+532 5.
+CONCLUSIONS AND RECOMMENDATIONS 533

-Results of the limited tests conducted establish the validity of the proposed data collection method.
-Both statistical tests confirm that the proposed method performs equally well as the traditional manual method for collecting travel time and delay data.
+Results of the limited tests conducted establish the validity of the proposed data collection 535 method.
+Both statistical tests confirm that the proposed method performs equally well as the 536 traditional manual method for collecting travel time and delay data.
+537

-The camera-aided method presents a simple, efficient, and affordable means of collecting travel time and delay and passenger load data in low-capacity public transportation vehicles without compromising occupancy and boarding/alighting data.
-The method also reduces the data collection process to office work, cutting manpower requirements, and minimizing exposure to work hazards on-field.
-Aside from this, it also enables researchers to review and double-check collected information by accessing the stored files, reducing human errors and providing a means to rectify any errors that may arise during the data processing stage.
+538 The camera-aided method presents a simple and efficient means of collecting travel time and delay and passenger load data in low-capacity public transportation vehicles without 539 540 compromising occupancy and boarding/alighting data.
+The method also reduces the data collection process to office work, cutting manpower requirements, and minimizing exposure to 541 work hazards on-field.
+Aside from this, it also enables researchers to review and double check 542 543 collected information by accessing the stored files, reducing human errors and providing a means to rectify any errors that may arise during the data processing stage.
+544

-Data storage limitations pose to be one of the main drawbacks of the method.
-This can be avoided by selecting a higher-capacity camera, or by modifying the equipment to store additional information to an external high-capacity storage device such as an external memory drive.
-Another workaround would be to instruct the drivers to replace the memory cards in the device; however, in order for this approach to work, the drivers might have to be minimally compensated for their involvement in the data collection efforts.
+545 Data storage limitations pose to be one of the main drawbacks of the method.
+This can be 546 avoided by selecting a higher-capacity camera, or by modifying the equipment to store additional information to an external high-capacity storage device such as an external memory 547 drive.
+Another workaround would be to instruct the drivers to replace the memory cards in the 548 549 device; however, in order for this approach to work, the drivers might have to be minimally compensated for their involvement in the data collection efforts.
+550

-The method was developed to collect data on paratransit services by demonstrating its feasibility on UV Express Transit Services.
-The concept can be readily applied to collect information on public transportation modes that are compatible with the device.
-The method could be used to collect travel time, delay, and passenger load information for the assessment of the new jeepney units rolled out for the jeepney modernization program.
+551 The method was developed to collect data on UV Express Services, but the concept can also be applied to collect information on public transportation modes that are compatible with 552 the device.
+The method could be used to collect travel time, delay, and passenger load 553 information for the assessment of the new jeepney units rolled out for the jeepney modernization 554 program.
+555

 Further tests using GPS-equipped dual dash cameras are recommended.
-Although these additional features would translate to additional costs, it would also increase efficiency by automating the travel time data collection, leaving the dash cam footage for use in identification of causes of delay, and as back-up data for areas where the GPS receivers might perform poorly (e.g. under flyovers and dense trees, and between high-rise buildings).
+Although these 556 additional features would translate to additional costs, it would also increase efficiency by 557 automating the travel time data collection, leaving the dash cam footage for use in identification 558 559 of causes of delay, and as back-up data for areas where the GPS receivers might perform poorly 560 (e.g. under flyovers and dense trees, and between high-rise buildings).

 The automation potential of the method would also be an interesting thing to explore.
-Vision-based object detection and object-counting technologies currently used in traffic volume counts could improve the efficiency of data encoding particularly for boarding and alighting counts, and eliminate the need for manual encoding.
-Data privacy issues could also be addressed with the use of identity masking or data hiding schemes in these vision-based technologies.
+561 Vision-based object detection and object-counting technologies currently used in traffic volume 562 563 counts could improve efficiency of data encoding particularly for boarding and alighting counts. and eliminate the need for manual encoding.
+564

-Below is an updated table of comparison of test vehicle techniques, including the proposed camera-aided method.
+Below is an updated table of comparison of test vehicle techniques, including the 565 proposed camera-aided method.
+566